 Here are some travel cot features to look out for when deciding on which travel cot is best for you and your baby:

 - Bassinet: A bassinet attaches to the top of the travel cot, creating a raised crib for younger babies, so you don’t have to bend down low to lift your baby in and out of the main cot.

-- Mattress: Travel cots come with a mattress supplied, but some are plusher than others.
+- Mattress: Travel cots come with a mattress supplied, and some are plusher than others.
 Choose a thick, supportive mattress to ensure a comfortable night’s sleep.

 - Folding Mechanism: As well as checking how simple it is to assemble the travel cot, make sure you can fold it away into its storage bag again quickly and easily.
-If you have older children, check that inquisitive little fingers can’t easily access the mechanism for folding the travel cot when it’s in use.
+If you have older children, check that inquisitive little fingers can’t easily access the mechanism to fold the travel cot when it’s in use.

 - Fabric: Mesh sides are best as they encourage airflow, prevent overheating and enable you to see your baby when she’s sleeping.
-Some travel cots have removable, machine-washable covers, which is useful if you’ll be using it often.
+Some travel cots have removable, machine-washable covers, which are useful if you’ll be using the travel cot often.

 - Wheels: Some models have wheels to allow you to move it around easily once assembled.
 This is useful if you want to move it from room-to-room once your baby is asleep or position it elsewhere in the house for daytime naps or playpen use, especially if it’s a heavier design.

 - Bedding: The sheet you use must fit the mattress properly, with no loose fabric.
 Standard cot bedding won’t necessarily fit, so check what size bedding is required, and factor in any extra expense.

 - Musical Features: Some have light and sound features, which can be useful for helping to soothe your baby when she’s sleeping away from home.

 - Insect Net: Some travel cots come with fitted insect nets to protect your baby from mosquitos and other harmful bugs.